vscode-icons/vscode-icons/README.md

 If you're a designer and you're willing to collaborate by showing your icons to the world you're more than welcome!!
 Currently, we don't have icons for the light template so any help will be really appreciated and credit will be given to you ;D

+## List of supported folder icons
+If you want to check which folder icons are currently supported take a look [here](https://github.com/robertohuertasm/vscode-icons/blob/master/src/build/supportedFolders.js).
+As usual, if you want to add an icon submit a PR or [raise a Github issue](https://github.com/robertohuertasm/vscode-icons/issues).

 ## Custom icons support and offline icons support
 If you want to use your own set of icons you can define a uri in your settings and the extension will look for a package there.